repository-preservation/lcmap-mastodon/README.rst

 ${CHIPMUNK_HOST} is the url to the deployed `lcmap-chipmunk <https://github.com/USGS-EROS/lcmap-chipmunk>`_ instance

 ${DATA_TYPE} tells the lcmap-mastodon instance what kind of data it is working with.
 Valid values include "ard" and "aux".
-Defaults to "ard".

 ${PARTITION_LEVEL} determines the level of parallelization applied to the ingest process